 Some of these skills may be combined.
-In the Netherlands we have found it useful to train young Medical Doctors in the use, purpose and structure of SNOMED CT, so they can check both semantic correctness and recognisability of the translation, killing two birds with one stone.
+For example, the Netherlands found it useful to train young Medical Doctors in the use, purpose and structure of SNOMED CT, so they can check both semantic correctness and recognisability of the translation, increasing efficiency.
 Alternatively, you could train the translators as terminologists, or search for healthcare professionals with a linguistics background.
 However, combining multiple skills or expertise’s in a single person will make it harder to find suitable people and increase the cost of their labour.

 Prioritise the translation principles

-The ITHSDO Translation Guidelines discuss the translation principles that are vital to translating SNOMED CT, including the idea of concept-based translation.
+The SNOMED international Translation Guidelines discuss the translation principles that are vital to translating SNOMED CT, including the idea of concept-based translation.
 Translations should be unambiguous, linguistically correct, consistent and both recognisable and acceptable to healthcare professionals.
 Unfortunately, these requirements conflict frequently.
 In order to resolve these daily dilemmas most quickly, you should prioritise them and let this priority influence your workflow.
 If you rate recognisability and acceptability highest, then the healthcare professional should have the final say over each translation.
 If on the other hand you value consistency and linguistic correctness more, then a medical linguist or translator should have that honour.

 In difficult cases an editorial board can ensure consensus about the best possible translation (or compromise).
 The use of synonyms can be used support different jargons between specialist groups, spelling variants or patient-friendly terms.
 To distinguish translations that adhere to all principles from those that deliberately violate some (e.g. contain spelling errors, are meant for patients rather than medical professionals, or are ambiguous) you can choose to create multiple language reference sets.